Hey thrill-seekers, are you ready to rock and roll? Well, it’s time to hop on board Rock ‘n’ Roller Coaster Featuring Aerosmith!

 What are the Rock n Roller Coaster songs?

-Each ride car has its own Aerosmith song or a remix of several hits.
-The songs that play are:
+Each ride will play a different Aerosmith song or a remix of several songs.

 Is the Rock ‘n’ Roller Coaster getting a new theme?